-In a pandemic or epidemic, I personally would not want to guess and not test.
-Before you run out and get the test du jour, there are two.
+In a pandemic or epidemic, don’t guess, test.
+There are two tests for this virus that many are familiar with.
 One test if you have the virus and, the other test if you have antigens for the virus.

-In the meantime, you can take a simple assessment and find out the weakest and strongest links in your health, today.
+In the meantime, you can take a simple science-based assessment and find out the weakest and strongest links in your health, today.
 To make sense of complicated, challenging situations you need to have a better way and simple solutions.
 You need to go back to basics.

 They say when you have your health, you have 1000 dreams and when you do not, you only have one.

-There is a reason for Physical Distancing in public places when there are known risks especially for those who have compromised immune systems, have comorbidity factors like heart disease, diabetes, hypertension, obesity, and pulmonary diseases.
-Many of these are lifestyle induced by poor lifestyle choices.
-So, if you have a history of making poor lifestyle choices, now is a good time to turn a leaf so to speak.
-If you knew what to do to be healthy, would you do it?
+Physical Distancing in public places with those known to be at risk, and have comorbidity factors like heart disease, diabetes, hypertension, obesity, and pulmonary diseases.
+Many of these are lifestyles induced by poor lifestyle choices.
+Stop it… now is a good time before it is too late.

 Much love to you and yours,